Custom AI that actually answers, not vague chat that escalates everything.

 Customer support agent for a UK fintech

-A 90-person fintech was answering 1,400 support tickets a week, two-thirds of which were variations on the same 30 questions about KYC, statements, and limits.
+A 90-person fintech was answering 1,400 support tickets a week.
+Two-thirds were variations on the same 30 questions about KYC, statements and limits.

 We built a Claude-powered support agent grounded in the help centre and policy docs, with hard escalation rules for anything involving money movement.
-Two months in, it resolves 67% of incoming tickets with no human in the loop and a 4.6/5 satisfaction score.
+Two months in, it resolves 67% of incoming tickets with no human in the loop and a 4.6 out of 5 satisfaction score.

 Internal knowledge agent for a US consultancy

-Senior consultants were spending 12 hours per week digging through past projects, case studies, and proposals to assemble RFP responses.
+Senior consultants were spending 12 hours a week digging through past projects, case studies and proposals to assemble RFP responses.

-An internal Claude agent indexed 8 years of past proposals, case studies, and SOWs.
+An internal Claude agent indexed eight years of past proposals, case studies and SOWs.
 It now drafts the first version of every RFP response in under a minute, with citations to the source documents.
-Consultants spend 1–2 hours editing instead of 12 hours building from scratch.
+Consultants spend an hour or two editing instead of 12 hours building from scratch.

 - 24/7Voice agent coverage